CephalofairGames/frosthaven-faq/index.md

 <p><b>Follow up to the above: Let's say I have an active summon (in Active Slot 1) and my current Mode (in Active Slot 2).
 Summon 1 draws the Transfer attack modifier card, and I transfer to it once its attack ability completes.
 Because I transferred, I place the Summon from Active Slot 2 in my previous location.
 Will Summon 2 get a turn</b> Yes, absolutely.</p>

+<p><b>Can I declare an initiative value outside the normal 01-99 range with my Remote Override perk?</b> No, it needs to be within a normal 01-99 range.
+You can, if you wish, use items to increase it or decrease it from your declared value.</p>

 <p><b>Launch Pod (1) - Does my target need to survive for me to play a Summon?</b> - No. You can summon even if the target dies.
 (Note - this is not well-supported with the game's present rules and current card syntax, but has been ruled this way for thematic reasons.)</p>

 <p><b>Coiled Limbs - Leaper summon (1) - If the Leaper cannot reach its focus, will it attack another enemy it ends its movement adjacent to?</b> No. Absent specific rules on an ability card, there's no general provisions for monsters to attack enemies other than their focus.</p>